 Loisaba Starbeds sits on a rocky kopje, with commanding views over the beautiful valley and waterhole below.
 For those wanting a fully immersive experience, something a little different, then Starbeds could be what you are looking for.
 The Starbeds offer guests an adventurous and romantic sleeping experience under the African sky.
 You'll be welcomed and looked after by a team of traditional Samburu and Laikipiak Maasai warriors.

 Each Starbed is designed on a raised, handcrafted, wooden platform that is partially covered with a thatched roof.
-Homemade 'Mukokoteni' beds can either be wheeled onto the open deck for a night under the stars or left under the shelter of the roof.
+Homemade 'Mukokoteni' beds can either be wheeled onto the open deck for a night under the stars or left under the shelter of the thatch.
 All the beds have complete four poster mosquito netting.
 There is a sitting area and open plan bathroom, with a view of course.
 There are 3 double platforms and 1 twin or family platform at the camp.
 The en-suite shower room has hot running water and flush toilet, and solar electricity.

 The Loisaba Community Trust is a locally registered charity dedicated to poverty alleviation and conservation in the surrounding area.
 Health and education are prime issues and the LCT has already granted 61 scholarships to secondary schools, 8 to colleges/university and 2 to trade schools since its inception in 2008.
 It has built classrooms, paid teachers' salaries and provided education supplies for hundreds of children.80% of the Loisaba workforce comes from the local area.
 By staying at Loisaba guests actively contribute to the conservation of not only the 100 sq miles of Loisaba and its diverse flora and fauna but to the wider Laikipia eco-system.